 - Tip #12: Make your Senior Pastor shine.
 Ensure that your Senior Pastor has an opportunity to speak during the service.
 Best case scenario is have him be part of teaching the Bible story or at the very least greet the crowd.
 We sometimes had our Pastor interact with one of the puppets or characters from the VBS services.
 It’s important for visitors to connect with your pastor so they will be open to returning.

 VBS or kids camp is likely your number one outreach of the year.
 Make every moment of VBS or kids camp count.
 Implementing these principles will help you supercharge your summer event.
-Check out this video of one of our family services from our “GLO” kids camp.

 This article originally appeared here.